microsoft/hands-on-lab-redis/docs/workshop.md

 ![Redis-Insights-Overview](./assets/redis-insights-overview.png)

-And check how the resource performed under load :
+And then inside the **Performance** tab you can check how the resource performed under load :

 ![Redis-Insights-Performance](./assets/redis-insights-performance.png)